DongSearch/Kaggle_miniproject2/README.md

 - too much Data augmentation (mixup + cutmix + randaugement), start with less aug, and gradually augment
 - scaling resoultion(?)

+### Trial(Feb 06)
+- reduce augumentation and change to head in model
+### result
+- running basic code(accuracy 60%)

+### problem
+- overfitting
+### Analysis
+- increase size(after passing the whole layers).. it is just 4*4 images
+- adjust augumentation(not overfitting, not underfitting)

+### Trial(Feb 07)
+- increase image size and increas reduce drop rate
+### result
+- running basic code(accuracy 80%)

+### problem
+- overall it looks training well(without any overfitting or undertraining phenomenon)
+- need to find way to squeeze accuracy
+### Analysis
+- increasing size looks so very effective(increase almost 10% accuracy.. but.. training time increase explosively as well)
+- increase a little bit more image size and change GPU to A100(?)